ISI-MIP/isimip-qc/README.md

 Setup
 -----

-The application is written in Python (> 3.6) uses only dependencies, which can be installed without administrator privileges.
+The application is written in Python (> 3.11) uses only dependencies, which can be installed without administrator privileges.
 The installation of Python (and its developing packages), however differs from operating system to operating system.
 Optional Git is needed if the application is installed directly from GitHub.
 The installation of Python 3 and Git for different platforms is documented [here](https://github.com/ISI-MIP/isimip-utils/blob/master/docs/prerequisites.md).

-The tool itself can be installed via pip.
+The tool itself can be installed via `pip`.
 Usually you want to create a [virtual environment](https://docs.python.org/3/library/venv.html) first, but this is optional.

 ```bash
 # setup venv on Linux/macOS/Windows WSL